tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 ## Conclusion

-From my current experience, these rules are a great guide to create a test suite which has a healthy shaped pyramid - giving high confidence and a fast delivery.
+From my current experience, these rules are a great guide to creating a test suite which has a healthy shaped pyramid - giving high confidence and a fast delivery.

 This article didn't cover everything which is necessary to achieve this - the identification of the different layers, classification of the tests, correct architecture and mocking approaches are all the things I didn't discuss in detail here as I believe they have been covered in depth elsewhere.

 Since I've come up with these three rules through my experience, I'd really like to hear if they match your workflow or if you can think of situations